How Foreign Companies in Nigeria Will Now Pay Tax

 The biggest change in the new law is how Nigeria determines whether a foreign company owes tax here.
 Previously, there was essentially one test: did you have a permanent establishment (PE) in Nigeria?
 If you had no physical presence, that is, no office, no staff, no fixed location, you could often avoid Nigerian taxes entirely.

 The digital age has made this approach obsolete.
-That’s why the new 2025 Tax Act, signed into law by President Tinubu, introduces a second pathway to taxation: Significant Economic Presence (SEP).
+That’s why the new 2025 Tax Act, signed into law by President Tinubu and effective January 1, 2026, introduces a second pathway to taxation: Significant Economic Presence (SEP).

 What Profits Get Taxed?

-What this means practically, is that foreign businesses must now keep detailed records of Nigerian-sourced revenue and be prepared to justify how much profit comes from those activities.
+In practice, this means that digital and service-based firms must now keep granular records of Nigerian-sourced revenue and be able to justify profit attribution with credible documentation.

-1. Foreign shipping companies: 2% of gross revenue from Nigerian sources
+• Foreign shipping companies are now taxed at 2% of their gross revenue derived from Nigerian sources.

 The 4% Minimum Tax Floor